vabbb/no-sleep/README.md

 `flowt` data structure, in Go:

     type flowt struct {
+        id               string
         srcIP, dstIP     string
         srcPort, dstPort uint16
         time             int64 // as is returned by time.Now().UnixNano()
-        lastSeen         int64 // also in nanoseconds
-        hasFlag          bool  // regex find for flag{...} pattern favourite        bool  // defaults to false, can only be
-        // changed from the front-end
+        hasFlag          bool  // regex find for flag{...} pattern favourite        bool  /* defaults to false, can only be changed from the front-end*/
+        hasSYN, hasFIN bool
-        dataFlow []dataFlowt // custom type
+        dataFlow       dataFlowt // custom type
     }

 With `dataFlowt` being like this:

     type dataFlowt struct {
-        from string
+        size int64
         // some redundancy for faster processing
-        data string // printable representation of the data hex  []byte // hex representation of the data time int64  // as is returned by time.Now().UnixNano() }
+        data string // printable representation of the data hex  []byte // hex representation of the data }